nbogojevic/homeassistant-midea-air-appliances-lan/info.md

 `switch` | Switch to enable pump (_created if device announces that pump is supported_).
 `switch` | Switch to activate beep on action (_disabled by default_).

-In addition to this, humidifier entity will have additonal attributes describing capabilities, current and last error code, time of last error, as well as last payloads received.
+In addition to this, humidifier entity will have additional attributes describing capabilities, current and last error code, time of last error, as well as last payloads received.

 **This component will set up the following entities for air conditioners.**